Free for a week, then $19 for your first month

 Who Can Use the F41.1 ICD-10 Code

-Various healthcare professionals can utilize this code for billing purposes, provided they meet specific qualifications and criteria.
+Various healthcare professionals can use this code for billing purposes, provided they meet specific qualifications and criteria.

 • Psychiatrists: Can diagnose and treat GAD, often prescribing medications as part of the treatment plan.